You've likely heard of Cost Plus agreements, but do you know what lies behind this term?

 - Includes a price de-escalation provision to protect against rising costs.

-- No hidden profits—every invoice is visible, and you only pay actual costs plus an agreed profit margin.
+- No hidden profits—every invoice is visible, and you only pay actual costs plus an agreed profit margin. - Cons

 - None!